Gauravkr1286/Cubeflyer/README.md

 ## Aknowledgements

-All the code in this repo was written by [Sam Wronski](https://github.com/runewake2).
+All the code in this repo was written by [Gaurav Kumar](https://github.com/Gauravkr1286).